kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 2. Close Tag

-Close tag MUST NOT be used in PHP files.
+* MUST NOT be used in PHP files

 #### &#10006; Incorrect